AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 ProxyPassReverse /monkey http://localhost:8080
 EOF

-# Restart the Apache Server
+# Restart the Apache server
 systemctl restart httpd
 ```

 ## How to run the code

-Start by building the image containing the Web Server code with examples.
-This will compile the code to an executable and create an armv7hf container containing the executable, which can be uploaded to and run on the camera.
-After the Web Server is started it can be accessed from a web browser by specifying the web address: http://mycamera/monkey/ or http://mycamera:8080
+Start by building the Docker image containing the web server code with examples.
+This will compile the code to an executable and create a container containing the executable, which can be uploaded to and run on the camera.
+After the web server is started it can be accessed from a web browser by navigating to <http://mycamera/monkey/> or <http://mycamera:8080>.

 ### Export the environment variable for the architecture